Here come new home sales ...

-The Census Bureau will release data on new home sales at 10 a.m.
+The Census Bureau will release data on new home sales during January at 10 a.m.
 ET.

-Economists forecast that new home sales rose 1.6% in March at a seasonally adjusted annual rate of 520,000, according to Bloomberg.
+According to Bloomberg, economists forecast that new home sales fell 4.4% at an annual rate of 520,000.
+This would be a slowdown from the 10.8% jump in January at an annual rate of 544,000 recorded for December.

-“This would reveal a continued upward trajectory for home sales, consistent with the signal from mortgage purchase applications and pending home sales,” Bank of America Merrill Lynch economists said in a note.

-“Given the abnormally warm winter, we are concerned that housing construction and new home sales were pulled forward from the spring to the winter, which could weigh on the near-term trajectory of seasonally-adjusted sales.”
+Last month’s gain was the strongest for the series since last February, as unusually warm weather and a pickup in mortgage applications supported home buying.

-We’ll have the latest details at the top of the hour, so refresh this page for updates.
+We’ll have the latest at the top of the hour, so refresh this page for updates.

-NOW WATCH: Consumer Reports put Costco and Sam’s Club head-to-head — here’s the verdict
+NOW WATCH: NASA’s Spirit Mars rover found mysterious growths on Mars that could be the biggest discovery in science

 Business Insider Emails & Alerts